 Recently our low cost spay and neuter services and programs have been an “issue and concern” in the veterinary community.
 We’d like to address this inaccurate “MYTH” – Because NOTHING can be further from the truth!!!
 This sentiment is wrong on many levels, and highly insulting to veterinarians that SPECIALIZE in shelter veterinary medicine.
 These doctors have invested their lives AND careers making a better world for pets in need.

 - Perhaps they feel our programs are taking away other veterinarians’ potential revenue or clients?
 HOWEVER, our programs are only for spay/neuter.
 Pet owners come to our shelter ONLY ONCE for an affordable SERVICE they can NOT find elsewhere.
-If you do NOT have a regular veterinarian for your pet/s annual care/wellness/check-ups/emergencies/vaccines Please consider one of our Partner Hospitals in MA/NH
+If you do NOT have a regular veterinarian for your pet/s annual care/wellness/check-ups/emergencies/vaccines Please consider one of our Partner Hospitals in New England

 - Perhaps vets feel that low cost REALLY MIGHT mean low quality?
 Below you can read about WHY this concern is unfounded and inaccurate.
 Spay/neuter veterinarians and the clinics they work in are constantly learning and refining their surgical skills.
 This allows doctors to become very efficient in surgical techniques including minimizing tissue trauma, staying current on anesthesia and pain management protocols.
 This maximizes your pets comfort during and after the spay neuter procedure.